Wondering how to build a niche website? Perfect because I’m going to show you exactly what to do from A-Z.

 You add massive value upfront and then link to your affiliate product review pages as more comprehensive solutions whatever the problem is.

-Another important reason to focus most effort on informational keywords is because it’s easier to attract backlinks to informational content than it is for transactional content.
+Another important reason to focus most effort on informational keywords is that it’s easier to attract backlinks to informational content than it is for transactional content.

 Think about it: